 (HINT: Want $50?
 Sign up with tangerine online, put in number below when prompted, and BOOM!
 We’ll both get $50.
 Pin: 50086125S1)

-Cons: Benefits only last six-months and the account doesn’t come with a cheque book. on another note, the credit card limit is $5,000, regardless of your credit history or income.
+Cons: Benefits only last six-months and the account doesn’t come with a cheque book. on another note, the credit card limit is $5,000 and they require a $500 downpayment.
 That may not be a problem if you’re good at managing your finances, but it’s also potentially dangerous and encourages overspending.

 Another option is to go with a credit union.
 Credit unions are a little different to regular banks because they’re more community-driven, and require you to make a one-time investment of around $5 (often refundable if you cancel your account), which allows you to have a say in how the elected board of directors use the bank’s money.